 Vertipedia is a product of the Vertical Flight Society.
 With data on 859 aircraft, 612 historical milestones, 472 people, and 392 organizations, Vertipedia is your "one-stop shop" for all things vertical lift.

-Our latest featured aircraft for November is the Airbus Helicopters H160 .
+Our latest featured aircraft for February is the Guimbal Cabri G2 .

 The aircraft was designed to provide viable heavy load lifting capability for commercial operations.
 It employed 3 main rotors all rotating in the same direction.
 Torque offset was provided by thrust components from the 3 rotors through built-in shaft tilt.
 The aircraft had a semi-monoquoque structure, a single engine, and a long-stroke undercarriage (5ft) to cope with high rates of descent.
 A description of the aircraft and its characteristics can be found in the following references,

 Source: "The Cierva W-11 Air Horse", J. Gordon Leishman, VERTIFLITE Spring 2003, Page 52